Characters: Avatar: The Last Airbender: The Fire Nation

 - Badass: Competes with Toph and Iroh for the most powerful character on the show.

 - Bad Boss: One of her first moments in the series is threatening to kill the captain of her ship for refusing to sail through dangerous tides.
-And of course, there's the fact that she pretty much forces Mai and Ty Lee to work for her (Which ultimately comes back to bite her when they perform a Heel-Face Turn).
+There's the also fact that she forces Mai and Ty Lee to work for her (Which ultimately comes back to bite her when they perform a Heel-Face Turn).

 - The Baroness: Sexpot variety.

-- Berserk Button: What really sets her off is the implication that she's less than perfect.
-Also, try not to say that Zuko's better than her.
+- In the main series, what really sets her off is the implication that she's less than perfect.
+In a related note, try not to say that Zuko's better than her.

 - Broken Ace: She's held as The Ace throughout the Fire Nation for being a Firebending prodigy and a master planner and manipulator, at the age of 14.
-She, however has serious issues with perfection, and she gets even more broken in Book 3.
+However, she has serious issues with perfection, and she gets even more broken in Book 3.

 - Broken Tears: Katara couldn't bear to watch.
 Zuko forced himself to watch.

-- Cain and Abel: The Cain To Zuko's Abel, especially after the latter's Heel-Face Turn.
+- Cain and Abel: The Cain To Zuko's Abel because of her ax crazy.
+This is highlighted after the latter's Heel-Face Turn.

 - Card-Carrying Villain: